-BELLEVILLE — A St. Clair County man is suing Progressive Insurance Counselors Corporation, citing alleged refusal to pay coverage premiums after his car was destroyed by vandalism.
+BELLEVILLE — A St. Clair County man is suing an insurance company for allegedly refusing to pay coverage premiums after his car was set fire in an act of vandalism.

 Sahaar Webb filed a complaint on Feb.
-21 in the St. Clair County Circuit Court against the insurer alleging that the defendant denied a claim for insurance proceeds.
+21 in the St. Clair County Circuit Court against Progressive Insurance Counselors Corporation, alleging the defendant denied a claim for insurance proceeds.

-According to the complaint, the plaintiff alleges that, on Nov.
-5, 2015, his Dodge Charger was insured in full and that all conditions under the policy had been satisfied and paid, but he was denied his claim for all damages after the vehicle was set on fire in an act of vandalism committed by an unknown individual.
+According to the complaint, the plaintiff alleges that on Nov.
+5, 2015, his Dodge Charger was insured in full and that all conditions under the policy had been satisfied and paid, but he claims he was denied his claim for all damages after the vehicle was set on fire in an act of vandalism committed by an unknown individual.

 The plaintiff requests a trial by jury and seeks judgment amounting to $60,000 exclusive of costs, attorney's fees and such other relief as the court may require.